Key takeaways

 - At a certain age, you must take minimum distributions from tax-deferred retirement accounts.

-One of the biggest challenges in retirement is managing your retirement income so it lasts throughout your lifetime.
-A lot of time and effort is spent on maintaining diversified investment portfolios and limiting principal withdrawals from retirement accounts.
-While those strategies are important, many retirees overlook tax planning and may end up paying more money to Uncle Sam than necessary.
+One of the biggest challenges in retirement is managing your retirement income so it lasts the rest of your lifetime.
+Many retirees spend a lot of time and effort on maintaining diversified investment portfolios and limiting principal withdrawals from their retirement accounts.
+While these strategies are important, many retirees overlook tax planning and may end up paying more money to Uncle Sam than necessary.

 Give your retirement income taxable and non-taxable flexibility

-Here’s a look at which of two tax buckets common retirement income sources fall into.
+Here’s a look at the two tax categories into which common retirement income sources fall.

-1. Taxable bucket.
-Withdrawals and payments from these sources generally are taxed at your regular income tax rate in the year you receive them:
+1. Taxable category.
+Withdrawals and payments from the following sources are usually taxed at your regular income tax rate in the year you receive them:

 - Pension payments